In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 Stage 1.
 Financial Literacy

 The path to financial literacy is understanding the basics of personal finance, banking terms, and how money works.
-This addresses topical money worries and financial foundations.
+Financial literacy addresses topical money worries and personal finance fundamentals.

 Stage 2.
 Financial Capability